 For visitors to Makarska interested in attaining a no-line tan, there are several nude beaches to achieve a full-body bronzing.
 It is common to see women sunbathing topless, but the beaches where baring-it-all is expected are marked FKK (for the German word “Freikorper-Kultur,” meaning free body culture).
 The most popular nude beach in Makarska is Nugal – a secluded crescent alcove beneath a cliff.
 To get to the picturesque beach, follow the shoreline trail on the Osejava Peninsula.

-While the Croatian craft beer scene has yet to fully catch on in Makarska, there is one bar, Pivnica Pivac, which is stocked with microbrew bottles from around the world and pours Croatian craft beer on tap.
+While the Croatian craft beer scene has yet to fully catch on in Makarska, there is one bar, Pivnica Pivac, which is stocked with microbrew bottles from around the world and pours local craft beer on tap.
 Located on the harbor, Pub Pivac (Rooster Pub) is also fantastic for people-watching.

 At the heart of every old town is a main square…and in Makarska the main square is Kacic Square.
 Dominated by St. Mark’s Church and bell tower, the square is also home to the Kacic-Miosic Monument (erected in 1890) and a Venetian drinking fountain.
 To the left of the church is the city’s Green Market where vendors sell fresh produce and flowers every morning.

 Built on a Glavica Hill on the site of a World War II monument, Makarska’s Astronomical Observatory is hidden among a ring of towering evergreen trees to protect the site from city lights.
 The small silo-looking building is open after dark when visitors can look at the stars and planets in the sky.

 #12 Check out a Local Makarska Festival

 As a top destination on the Dalmatian Coast, there is almost always something going on in Makarska.
 Our visit coincided with a weekend wine festival, complete with lots of wine, DJs and live performances.
 Stop by the Makarska Tourist Board office to check the schedule of events and upcoming festivals!

-Want to check out more of Croatia?
+Looking to see more of Croatia?
 Find all of our Croatia destination guides on our Croatia Travel Guide page!

 We want to know: Have you been to the Makarska Riviera?
 What do you think are the best things to do in Makarska?
 Tell us in the comments!